 Chenoweth made her Broadway debut in Scapin, then moved on to the John Kander-Fred Ebb musical Steel Pier, for which she won a Theatre World Award.
 Additional awards were earned for her work in the 1999 Broadway revival of You're a Good Man, Charlie Brown, which earned her the Tony Award for Best Supporting Actress (along with similar accolades from the Drama Desk and the Outer Critics Circle).
 In the 1999-2000 season, she appeared in the Broadway comedy Epic Proportions and an ABC-TV adaptation of the Broadway musical Annie, while also starring in the City Center Encores! production of On a Clear Day You Can See Forever (February 10-13, 2000).

 On May 29, 2001, Chenoweth's first album as a solo vocalist, Let Yourself Go, was released by the Sony Classical label.
 Her NBC-TV situation comedy, Kristin, had its premiere several months later, cementing Chenoweth's star power across several media formats.
 On the loosely autobiographical show, Chenoweth played Kristin Yancey, an Oklahoma native who comes to New York City to make it in show business (unlike the actress herself, however, the character has to settle for an office job).
 Chenoweth embarked on her first national tour that summer, accompanied by the Seattle Men's Chorus, but she returned to Broadway soon after, having landed the role of Glinda in the soon to be award-winning musical Wicked.
 Debuting in 2003, the show was a massive success that boosted Chenoweth's profile even further.
 A recurring role in the television show The West Wing followed in 2004, and Chenoweth also furthered her music career with albums like As I Am and the holiday-themed A Lovely Way to Spend Christmas.
 By the time 2010 rolled around, she'd landed another Broadway role -- this one in the revival of Promises, Promises -- and made appearances in more television shows, including Glee and Pushing Daisies.
 In 2011, Chenoweth celebrated her Oklahoma upbringing with the country-tinged album Some Lessons Learned; it debuted at 14 on Billboard's country albums chart.
-She returned to the stage for 2014's Coming Home, a live album recorded in her hometown of Broken Arrow, Oklahoma. ~ William Ruhlmann
+She returned to the stage for 2014's Coming Home, a live album recorded in her hometown of Broken Arrow, Oklahoma.
+Two years later, she released The Art of Elegance, her first album to feature songs from the Great American Songbook. ~ William Ruhlmann